solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

 <dl>
   <dt><h4>Entity Transaction</h4></dt>
-  <dd>An “<em>entity transaction</em>” is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an organization, or merging organizations.</dd>
+  <dd>An “<i>entity transaction</i>” is a transaction transferring control of an organization, or substantially all assets of one, or subdividing an organization, or merging organizations.</dd>
 </dl>

 If propagation of a covered work results from an entity transaction, each party to that transaction who receives a copy of the work also receives whatever licenses to the work the party’s predecessor in interest had or could give under the previous paragraph, plus a right to possession of the Corresponding Source of the work from the predecessor in interest, if the predecessor has it or can get it with reasonable efforts.